Temporary Protected Status announced for new countries

 Yes.
 If you have a case in immigration court, it is very important to attend your immigration court hearings, even if you are pursuing TPS at the same time.
 If you miss a hearing, you will most likely receive a deportation order.
 Go here to check your next immigration court hearing.

-Please note that this only applies if you have a case in immigration court.
+Please note that this answer only applies if you have a case in immigration court.
 Not everyone does, it depends on your specific case!

 Will the Biden Administration add more countries that qualify for TPS?